-POV has secured a 10-year lease on the two-storey Hall of the Church of St. John the Divine, and the renovations are now complete.
-Architect Franc D'Ambrosio oversaw acoustic engineering for the 2,500 sq. ft.
+In 2013, Pacific Opera Victoria secured a 10-year lease on the two-storey Hall of the Church of St. John the Divine.
+During 2014, Architect Franc D'Ambrosio oversaw acoustic engineering for the 2,500 sq. ft.
 Wingate Studio, as well as construction of an office suite, music room, and public entrance.
-Our Administration and Box Office have now opened in our new home!
+In January of 2015, Pacific Opera Victoria moved into the 7,000 square-foot facility.

 The Centre is named in honour of the late Victoria philanthropist Egon Baumann, whose Egon Baumann Music Foundation, chaired by Eric Charman, made a $500,000 gift to name the Centre and to establish the Egon Baumann Fund for Pacific Opera Victoria.

 Major funding was provided by the Department of Canadian Heritage Cultural Spaces Fund and the British Columbia Creative Spaces Program.
 Many other generous donors contributed to the project in order to create this wonderful gift to the community.

 Many features in the Centre, including Wingate Studio, are named in honour of donors to the project.

 Attractive naming opportunities are still availabie for larger gifts, starting at $5,000 and $10,000, and ranging up to major opportunities to name programs and architectural features.
 All donors to the Opera Centre Naming Campaign are also acknowledged on a special dedicated Donor Wall for Opera Centre donations.

 Donations to support the Opera Centre and its programming may be made through:

 THE BAUMANN CENTRE: A New Home for Pacific Opera Victoria

 The Pacific Opera Victoria box office in the Baumann Centre